SuhailSherief/dotfiles/README.md

 # dotfiles
-My dotfiles / config files that i use in my linux.
+My dotfiles / config files that i use in my linux.<br>
 ![alt text] (https://imgur.com/a/JJcLHol)